sevenbitscience/sevenbitscience/README.md

 ## 👋 Hi, I’m @sevenbitscience

-I generaly make small projects for fun and code in python most of the time.
+I generally make small projects for fun and code in Python most of the time.

-I have a website at www.sevenbitscience.com
+I have a website at www.7bitsci.com